collective/collective.geo.fastkml/README.rst

 the holes).
 Generally collective.geo.fastkml is slightly faster than collective.geo.kml_ and produces smaller files.

-The style for polygons is created from the linestyle and polygonstyle so polygons can have an outline that is diffrent from the polygon fill style
+The style for polygons is created from the line style and polygon style so polygons can have an outline that is different from the polygon fill style

 collective.geo.fastkml does not have an interface of its own, it just overrides the kml-document view of collective.geo.kml.